-One of the promises of electronic health records (EHRs) is that they enable automated clinical quality measure reporting.
-EHR systems are primarily designed to support patient care and billing, not necessarily capture additional data for primarily to support quality measurement.
-However, since EHR data routinely collected for patient care can be used for clinical quality measures, they can be reused to reduce provider burden associated with public reporting and value-based purchasing programs.
-Despite high adoption rates in multiple care settings, the promises of EHRs haven't yet been fully realized because of considerable variation in data quality, due to a number of factors as described below.
+A promising attribute of EHRs is that they enable automated clinical quality measure reporting.
+EHR systems are primarily designed to support patient care and billing, not necessarily capture additional data to support quality measurement.2 However, since EHR data routinely collected for patient care are used for clinical quality measures, the data can also be used to reduce provider burden associated with public reporting and value-based purchasing programs.^{3,4} Despite high adoption rates in multiple care settings, the promises of EHRs haven't yet been fully realized because of considerable variation in data quality, due to a number of factors, as will be described throughout this report.

-The National Quality Forum (NQF) defines electronic clinical quality measures (eCQMs) as measures that are specified using the industry accepted eCQM technical specifications, which include but are not limited to health quality measure format (HQMF), the Quality Data Model (QDM), Clinical Quality Language (CQL), and value sets vetted through the National Library of Medicine's Value Set Authority Center (VSAC).
-Using EHRs as a source of data, eCQMs were designed to enable automated reporting of measures using structured data.
-With the use of structured data, eCQMs have the potential to provide timely and accurate information pertinent to clinical decision support and facilitate timely and regular monitoring of service utilization and health outcomes.
-Currently, NQF has endorsed nearly 540 healthcare performance measures with only 34 of these being eCQMs.
-Although the number of endorsed eCQMs is low, several measures in NQF's portfolio are quality measures that rely on data that come from an EHR, which NQF refers to as EHR-sourced measures.
+NQF defines eCQMs as measures that are specified using the industry accepted eCQM technical specifications, which include but are not limited to health quality measure format (HQMF), the Quality Data Model (QDM), Clinical Quality Language (CQL), and value sets vetted through the National Library of Medicine's (NLM) Value Set Authority Center (VSAC).5 Using EHRs as a source of data, eCQMs were designed to enable automated reporting of measures using structured data.
+With the use of structured data, eCQMs have the potential to provide timely and accurate information pertinent to clinical decision support and facilitate timely and regular monitoring of service utilization and health outcomes.6 Currently, NQF has endorsed nearly 540 healthcare performance measures with only 34 of these being eCQMs.
+Although the number of endorsed eCQMs is low, several other measures in NQF's portfolio are quality measures that rely on data that come from an EHR, which NQF refers to as EHR-sourced measures.
 NQF has identified the ability of EHR systems to connect and exchange data as an important aspect of quality healthcare.
 However, eCQMs and EHR data are not enough to enable automated quality measurement.
 To better understand the potential of improving quality measurement with the use of EHR data for clinical quality measures, it is important to examine the current state of EHR data quality.

-In November 2019, under a contract with the Centers for Medicare and Medicaid Services (CMS), NQF convened a multistakeholder technical expert panel (TEP) over a series of web meetings to identify the causes, nature, and extent of EHR data quality issues, particularly as they relate to measure development, endorsement, and implementation.
+In November 2019, under a contract with CMS, NQF convened a multistakeholder TEP over a series of web meetings to identify the causes, nature, and extent of EHR data quality issues, particularly as they relate to measure development, endorsement, and implementation.
 This multistep effort was aimed at identifying a set of strategies for addressing issues hindering EHR data quality and also focused on how well EHR data can be used to support automated clinical quality measurement.